wharton/automagic-rest/README.md

 After running the build command, you should have a directory created that you defined as `path` (or overrode with `get_root_python_path()`) that contains models, serializers, and a `urls.py` file.
 Include the `urls.py` file with a route from your Django project, and you should be able to visit the Django REST Framework browsable API.

+## Known Issues

+* Certain column types are not supported, such as `ts_vector` and others that don't map cleanly to a RESTful type.

 ## Release Notes and Contributors

 * [Release notes](https://github.com/wharton/automagic-rest/releases)